Hildigund Neubert: State Commissioner for Stasi records

 Under the laws which had established the regional Commissioners for Stasi records, a third five-year term in office was not possible.
 When Neubert retired from the job in 2013, Landtag President Birgit Diezel, paid tribute to the great passion and unstinting commitment which she had applied to the job.
 Thanks to Hildigund Neubert, Thüringia had been the first German state to implement pensions for victims of particularly harsh treatment and/or imprisonment under the one-party dictatorship.
 Diezel also singled out for special mention the compensation fund that Neubert, through sheer persistence, had managed to establish for victims of the East German system of residential homes for orphaned children and young people.
 Responding to Diezel, Neubert commended the political establishment for never having attempted to apply pressure or influence to the commission.
 She explained that more than twenty years after the ending of the dictatorship, further examination of Stasi files to check out whether new applicants for jobs in the public and private sectors were in most cases superfluous, since younger job applicants were too young to have been involved with the Stasi, while the necessary checks had in most cases already been performed in respect of older applicants.
 But the educational role of the commission was undiminished.
 There were still plenty of people with curious questions about the history of the one-party dictatorship.
 And in the case of politicians, she firmly believed that on-going Stasi checks were necessary: "If someone has worked for the Stasi, that says something important about that person's respect for the personal rights and liberties of other people".

 Retirement?

-Since 2011 Hildigund Neubert has been a board member of the Konrad Adenauer Foundation and, since 2013, a highly visible vice-chairwoman of it.
+Since 2011 Hildigund Neubert has been a board member of the Konrad Adenauer Foundation and, since 2013, a vice-chairwoman of it.